A New Zealand credit union found itself in hot water after running a loan campaign that some women say is sexist.

-NZCU Baywide is the latest financial draw aim at the women’s market, but instead of striking a chord the ad campaign is drawing fire from critics who deride the credit union’s approach as sexist and insulting.
+NZCU Baywide is the latest financial institution to draw aim at the women’s market.
+But instead of striking a chord, the ad campaign is drawing fire from critics who deride the credit union’s approach as sexist and insulting.

 The focal point of everyone’s outrage is a microsite the credit union launched in September.
 “Loans for Ladies” encourages women to borrow between $1,000 and $50,000 for “an all-day makeover, a shopping spree, or that second car you’ve always dreamt of …anything goes honey!”
 Rates on ladies’ loans start at 13.95% — hardly a bargain.

 The microsite sports a retro-50s style — aqua and pink, with vintage cartoon depictions of women — with a series of obnoxious captions.
 “Cinderella is proof a pair of shoes can change your life,” reads one caption on the microsite.
 “Sometimes you need to put a little extra in your purse to treat, pamper or just make yourself feel like the goddess you are.”